CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     + Preprocessing of data.
 For fMRI data it assumed that the data has been preprocessed and, in most use-case scenarios, has been analyzed using the General Linear Model.
     + Implementations of complicated analyses (such as hyperalignment, nested cross validation, recursive feature elimination).
 If you want to do these, consider using PyMVPA_.
     + A Graphical User Interface (GUI).
 First, it's a lot of work to build such a thing.
-Second, writing your analyses yourself is more instructive as it requires you to actually *think* about your analysis.
+Second, writing the code to perform the analyses could be considered as more instructive: it requires one to actually *think* about the analysis, rather than just clicking on buttons.
     + Pretty visualization of fMRI data.
 Although there is basic functionality for showing slices of fMRI data (through ``cosmo_plot_slices``, for better visualization we suggest to use either your preferred fMRI analysis package, or MRIcron_.

     Also, it does not make coffee for you.